Choosing the Best Fertilizer for Fruit Trees

 - Peaches and nectarines: 12–18 inches

-If growth is below these ranges, it’s time to fertilize.
-Remember: if you pruned off more than 20% of the canopy last year, wait a season before feeding.
+If growth falls below these ranges, it’s time to fertilize.
+But if you pruned off more than 20% of the canopy the previous year, wait before adding extra nutrients.

 Choosing the Best Fertilizer for Fruit Trees

-- Apply fertilizers at the drip line—the circle under the farthest branches.
-Start one foot away from the trunk and spread evenly to the line of the tree.
+- Apply fertilizers evenly under the canopy, starting a foot away from the trunk and extending to the drip line.

-- For less-soluble nutrients, dig small holes 6 inches deep and 12–18 inches apart around the drip line.
-An auger tool makes this easier.
+- For nutrients that move slowly in soil, dig small holes 6 inches deep and 12–18 inches apart.
+A bulb auger makes this easier.

 Conclusion